Why Faith Grows Small, Not Big

 A few people dominate the interaction.

-And suddenly the room starts behaving less like a circle and more like an audience.
+And suddenly the room starts behaving less like participants and more like an audience.

 At that point, the healthiest thing a community can do isn’t manage the size more tightly.

-Not because the group failed, but because the relationships matter too much to stretch them beyond what they can sustain.
+Not because things failed, but because the relationships matter too much to stretch them beyond what they can sustain.

 In short: starting small isn’t a compromise.
 It’s a commitment.

-A commitment to environments where people are more than faces in a crowd.
+A commitment to spaces where people are more than faces in a crowd.
 Where stories are remembered.
 Where absence is noticed.
 Where friendships deepen over time.

-If Dunbar’s research is right, and the human brain can only sustain around fifteen close friendships at once, then building communities around that scale isn’t limiting; it’s freeing.
+If Dunbar’s research is right, and the human brain can only sustain around fifteen close friendships at once, then building tables around that scale isn’t limiting.

 It’s simply aligning with how people were made.

-And when communities are designed around human capacity instead of fighting it, something remarkable can happen.
+And when tables are designed around human capacity instead of fighting it, something remarkable can happen.

 People begin to feel welcome.